Keyword Prominence: Is It Ranking Factor in SEO?

 Keyword prominence involves strategically placing the keyword in key locations within the content, such as the title tag, headings, early paragraphs, and closing paragraphs.

-For instance, when targeting the keyword “best hiking boots,” keyword prominence might require ensuring that this exact phrase appears prominently in the title, heading, and introductory paragraph of the content.
+For instance, when targeting the keyword “best hiking boots,” keyword prominence might require ensuring that this exact phrase appears prominently in the content’s title, heading, and introductory paragraph.

 On the other hand, keyword proximity refers to the closeness or distance between the individual words of a keyword within the content.